HichemAK/MinKAssess/readme.md

 # According to KaaR, does the model knows this fact?
 Answer: No
 ```

+## Difference with original repo

+- Easy-to-use
+- Clean code
+- Minimalistic implementation: I kept only the portion of the code needed to compute KaaR and removed the rest
+- This implementation can compute KaaR on a single fact (the original implementation went through all facts)

 ## Citation
 Cite the original authors using:
 ```